-Using a normal Bic ballpoint pen (or biro), James can spend up to 300 hours creating his beautiful detailed black and white drawings often combining the careful use of spray paints to add colour backgrounds and additions.
+Using a standard Bic ballpoint pen (or biro), James can spend up to 300 hours creating his beautiful detailed black and white drawings, often combining the careful use of spray paints to add colour backgrounds and additions.

 "Ballpoint pens are everywhere," says Mylne.
 "Scattered over desks at work or school, on counters at your post office or bank, and under your sofa.
 No one owns them really, ubiquitous, disposable, and pretty much free.
 The simple engineering and design behind them is so efficient and durable that they haven't needed a design change in decades.

 "I remember the moment, aged about 15 or 16 when I figured out how to use them for creating soft tones and effective shading.
 It was a bit of a eureka moment.
 Up to that point, I'd loved using the pens, but it was mostly just for sketchbook work.
 It made satisfyingly sharp, bold lines, crisp outlines and comic-like graphics and imagery."

 Although he often works from old photographs to create his fine drawings, James has also collaborated with famous photographers such as Terry O'Neill, ex Rolling Stones guitarist Bill Wyman and Roger Eaton.